What makes LIFT unlike any other training academy is the way we approach training to make our students airline ready.

 Students who successfully complete the program will have a preferred pathway to a career as a pilot with Republic Airways.

 We’re proud to evolve our programs to have flexibility for anyone wanting to #FlyWithLIFT.
 There’s no better place to train–with our brand new, well-maintained Diamond DA40 single engine and DA42 twin engine aircraft, we have the most state-of-the-art fleet in North America.

-Whether you’re seeking to complete all your flight training through LIFT or maybe just earn a license or rating (or two), LIFT offers options to fit your flying goals.
+Whether you’re seeking to complete all your flight training through LIFT or maybe just earn a rating or certificate (or two), LIFT offers options to fit your flying goals.
 The cost of tuition varies by the rating you seek to accomplish.

 Cost by license